tprei/German-Friend/README.md

 The idea behind it came when I was struggling to read a book in German and I wanted to do something else.
 So the next day I decided I was going to make a Telegram bot in under 24 hours.
 This monstruosity is the final product (or at least the alpha? hehe)

+This bot **does not translate words/sentences**.
+It looks them up in a dictionary.

 ### How to install:

 I highly recommend doing this in a virtualenv: